angelstreet/virtualpytest/backend_host/src/README.md

 ## 🎯 **Purpose**

-backend_core is a **shared library component** that contains core automation logic and device controllers without any web framework dependencies.
+backend_host is a **shared library component** that contains core automation logic and device controllers without any web framework dependencies.
 It's designed to be imported by other services (backend_server, backend_host) that need device control capabilities.

 **⚠️ Note**: This is NOT a standalone service - it's a library that gets imported by other components.